maldoinc/wireup/docs/pages/services.md

 set to `TRANSIENT`.

 ## Injection
 The container will perform autowiring based on the type hints given.
-No manual configuration is needed to inject services.
+Most of the time no manual configuration is needed to inject services.

+!!! tip
+    Refer to the documentation regarding [Annotations](annotations.md) for the exact details on when you need to explicitly annotate your dependencies.

 ### Autowiring
 To perform autowiring the method to be autowired must be decorated with `@container.autowire`.
-Given the nature of Python decorators it is also possible to simply call it as a regular function which will return a callable with arguments the containers knows about already bound.
+Given the nature of Python decorators it is also possible to simply call it as a regular function which will return a callable where the container will perform dependency injection when called.